schemaanalyst-team/ineffective-mutants/README.md

 JUnit test suites that could be automatically re-run.
 Each of these JUnit test files follows a common pattern.
 For instance, `WordNet_HyperSQL_22w85_REDUNDANT.java` first creates, connects to, and configures a HyperSQL relational database management system.
-Moreover, it is specifically concerned with analyzing a mutant for the `WordNet` schema that is a part of the experimental study.
+Since it is specifically concerned with analyzing a mutant for the `WordNet` schema that is a part of the experimental study it contains a `getSchemaName()` that returns this schema's name.

 It also contains methods that return the unique mutant identifier for this specific mutant.

-Then, it contains a series of `INSERT` statements that add data to certain tables of the `WordNet` database.
-Since this specific mutant is redundant, it is illustrative to look at the `public void isRedundant() throws SQLException` mutant and study both the JUnit assertions and the experimenter's comments about why the mutant is redundant.
-Ultimately, you will see that this Java file contains the following source code comment containing the verdict of the manual
-analysis: `// ENTER END VERDICT (delete as appropriate): redundant`.
+Additionally, it contains a series of `INSERT` statements that add data to certain tables of the `WordNet` database.
+Since this specific mutant is redundant, it is illustrative to look at the `public void isRedundant() throws SQLException` method and study both the JUnit assertions and the experimenter's comments about why the mutant is redundant.
+Ultimately, you will see that this Java file contains the following source code comment containing the verdict of the manual analysis: `// ENTER END VERDICT (delete as appropriate): redundant`.

 ## Additional Scripts and Data Files